 Play-by-Play is so much more than just putting on a headset and talking about sports.
 The best of the best are students of the game who are writers, thinkers, and observers.
 Breaking into the industry is challenging, but it can be a rewarding, fun career with access to some of the biggest events in the world.
 Hear tips from professional sports broadcasters on what skills to learn and develop and what you can do now to break into the industry.
 Panelists will share their career paths and provide tips and advice for honing your skills and standing out from the crowd.

-Hear and Now: Career Opportunities in Audio Engineering
+Hear and Now: Career Opportunities in Broadcast Engineering

 Music and audio recording are multi-faceted with a plethora of career paths available to those interested in the field.
 Whether you want to host or produce your own radio show or podcast, are an aspiring DJ, or a future music producer, you’ll need to first learn the basics of audio engineering concepts and how to position yourself as an expert.